 Where would we stay?
 We prefer Flagstaff as it has a more fun night life.
 If cocktails and beer aren’t your thing Sedona provides for a much better shopping experience and will have better hiking due to less snow.

-There are two entrances to the Grand Canyon, Desert View
+There are two entrances to the Grand Canyon, Desert View and South Entrance.
+I recommend entering at the Desert View entrance and finishing at the South Entrance.

 The entrance fee is $35 per vehicle or you can purchase an annual pass for $70.